rodrigobsm/octopus_one/README.md

 # octopus_one
 This is a project of a onboard computer or sonde used to collect and log to a file, with many informations about weather, very used by weather ballons (HAB).
 It was built under Arduino Mega platform and uses many sensors to collect the data.
-This project is part of an academic discipline from UNIFEOB, a Brazilian technology university and it's open-source under Creative Commons license.
+This project is part of an academic discipline from UNIFEOB, a Brazilian technology university where I was acting as professor, and it's open-source under Creative Commons license.

 Please check our website at: www.unifeob.edu.br